JangGeunSong/Web_first_project/README.md

 I will make the mini project on this repo. and up side the project will go on

----> now check the react part on this repo
+---> now check the react part on this repo, this repo will find the new way of the front end made